Latest update: July 2021

-In the North Atlantic recent surveys and trend analyses show clear evidence of recovery.
-The population is now likely close to or larger than before the onset of modern whaling in the 1880s, numbering over 50,000 fin whales (NAMMCO 2011ac, Reilly et al. 2008).
-See under Current Abundance and Trends for details.
+The recent North Atlantic surveys and trend analyses show clear evidence of recovery.
+The population is now likely close to or larger than before the onset of modern whaling in the 1880s, certainly numbering over 50,000 and perhaps over 70,000 fin whales (NAMMCO 2011ac, Reilly et al. 2008, see also Current Abundance and Trends for details).
 The favourable status of North Atlantic fin whales is also reflected in the recent regional IUCN assessment for Europe where the species is not considered threatened (Temple and Terry 2007).

-For the Central North Atlantic stock (East Greenland + Iceland + Faroes areas), recent surveys and modelling suggest that the population has been increasing, although this increase has now likely ceased, and that the population is approaching or at its initial, pre-harvest abundance (NAMMCO 2004ab, 2006ab, 2007bc, 2011bc, 2016, 2017), with over 30,000 whales.
+For the Central North Atlantic stock (East Greenland + Iceland + Faroese areas), recent surveys and modelling suggest that the population has been increasing and that the population is approaching or at its initial, pre-harvest abundance with over 30,000 whales (NAMMCO 2004ab, 2006ab, 2007bc, 2011bc, 2016, 2017).

 The status of fin whales in other parts of the North Atlantic has yet not been fully assessed.

 In its “Status of Whales”, the IWC states “Assessments of the population status [of fin whales] in the central North Atlantic and off West Greenland have shown populations there to be in a healthy state”.
 Using a different approach to NAMMCO, the IWC Scientific Committee also concluded that catches of about 150 whales taken from the West Iceland management area would be sustainable (IWC 2010a).